Holic75/KingmakerRebalance/README.md

 - Summoned monsters are now considered as allies,
 - Dwarven war axe and bastard sword can be used as martial weapons if wielded two-handed; dueling sword can be used as martial weapon, in this case it is no longer considered to be finessable,
 - Disarm, Sunder and Trip weapon properties were added to corresponding weapon types.
+- Lore Religion skill can now be used to treat dealy wounds.

 The mod also adds following inquisitions that can be selected instead of domains:
 - Anger,